isene/RTFM/README.md

 d      | Delete selected item and tagged item.
 Press 'd' to confirm. c      | Change/rename selected (adds command to bottom window) m      | Mark current location (permanent bookmark).
 Next letter entered is the name of the mark [a-zA-Z].
-Press '-' and a letter to delete that mark.
+Press '-' and a letter to delete that mark. h      | Jump to Home directory
 '      | Jump to mark (next letter is the name of the mark [a-zA-Z]) M      | Show marked items in right pane
 H      | Show command history in right pane
 /      | Enter search string in bottom window to highlight matching items :      | Enter "command mode" in bottom window
-ENTER  | Refresh RTFM
-q      | Quit
+L      | Start 'locate' search for files, then use '#' to jump to desired line/directory ENTER  | Refresh RTFM q      | Quit